 Travel.
 I had to work and save money for traveling.

-My last entry in this blog was written right before I left for Spain.
-When I think back on that trip, I feel pretty unsettled.
+I just came back from a third trip to Spain.
+When I think back on it, I feel pretty unsettled.
 It took me a while to admit to people, “It was less Eat, Pray, Love and more Eat, Sleep, Party.”

 I don’t think I did a damn thing that was out of my comfort zone.
-During my second backpacking trip, I had seen some of my old favorites before moving on to new experiences, but the next trip was more like a rerun of my favorite hits.
+This trip was like a rerun of my favorite hits.

 In Barcelona, I walked the same loop every day.
 In Granada, I didn’t see La Alhambra yet again because it was my trip and I could do whatever I wanted, even if that meant reading books in the hostel tree house all day.